 Katie Tremper, Coordinator for Northern California Fulbright Visiting Scholar Enrichment

 Southern California (south of Monterey):

 Ann Kerr, Coordinator for Southern California Fulbright Visiting Scholar Enrichment

 (The coordinator for Washington, DC will be announced shortly and is administered by the Council for International Exchange of Scholars in the interim period.)

 Visiting Scholar Seminars:

-Scholars located at institutions outside the major metropolitan areas named above will have the opportunity to apply to attend one of four enrichment seminars that will take place during the academic year.
+Scholars located at institutions outside the major metropolitan areas named above will have the opportunity to apply to attend an enrichment seminar that will take place during the academic year.

-Old to New West: The Role of Land in Shaping the American Story; October 23 – 26, 2013, Tulsa, Oklahoma
+Old to New West: The Role of Land in Shaping the American Story, April 1st – 4th, 2015

 The Fulbright Association (FA), comprised of alumni and friends of the Fulbright Program, invites visiting scholars to participate in enrichment activities organized by many of its 58 chapters located throughout the country.
 Like the other enrichment activities, these programs are supported by the U.S. Department of State.
 Visiting scholars will be contacted by the local FA chapter in their area.
 For more information, including details regarding the geographic jurisdiction of each chapter, please visit www.fulbright.org.
 For scholars not located in chapter areas, feel free to contact the Fulbright Association for possible connections with U.S. Fulbright alumni in your area.